CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 We then validated our clusters by comparing them with actual employment types using two metrics—Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI).
 These scores confirmed that our clusters aligned reasonably well with real-world labels.

 To better understand the clusters, we created a series of scatter plots.
-We looked at how job duration, education, employment type, remote work status, and state related to salary across each cluster.
+We looked at how job duration, education, employment type, r2252

-For example, we found that jobs with shorter durations (under 60 months) tended to offer higher salaries, while very long tenures often led to lower or more stagnant pay.
-This suggests job seekers might benefit from changing roles every 3–5 years to maximize earnings.

-In terms of education, Associate degrees surprisingly had strong returns in some clusters, especially Cluster 2.
-Clust We performed K-Means clustering on our cleaned job dataset to explore how roles naturally group based on salary, employment type, education level, job duration, remote status, and location.

-We first converted numerical and
 51ry using the same features.
 After training, the model had a very low R² of 0.0757, meaning it only explained about 7.6% of salary variation.
 The RMSE was over $43,000, so predictions were not very accurate.
 This tells us that salary is likely influenced by more complex, possibly nonlinear factors.